 The flower color of a French aka bigleaf hydrangea (Hydrangea macrophylla) depends on whether the soil is acid (below pH 7.0) or alkaline (above pH 7.0).
 Strongly acid soil of 6.5 or below produces blue flowers, alkaline soil produces pink or red flowers, and near-neutral soil of pH 6.5 to 7 gives you purple flowers or a mixture of blue blooms and pink ones.
 White hydrangeas won't change color at all.

 How do you change the soil pH?
 To make it more acid, you add sulfur.
 To make it more alkaline, you add ground limestone, otherwise known as lime.
 Easy-peasy, right?
 Not so fast.

 Some hydrangeas change color easily.
 The original 'Endless Summer' is one.
 I bought one that was blooming pink in the pot, planted it into my strongly acid soil, and the next year it bore bright-blue flowers.
 In a neighbor's yard with near-neutral soil, half of its flowers were blue and half were pink.

+Large hydrangea plants can take months to convert their color, so you might not see the results until next year's bloom.
+Sometimes you'll see some flowers change color and others not.
 My hydrangea just received its third application and I'm still waiting for the first sign of blue.
 I think it will happen.
 I'll just have to take the same advice I so often dole out to you.
 Be patient.